nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - A new student cannot have the same name as existing students in the contact list.
 - If the user is currently in list `STUDENTS`, the command can be shortened to `add`
 - For flags that can take multiple values (eg. -subject, -tag), separate the values with commas
-- Only MATHEMATICS, PHYSICS, BIOLOGY, CHEMISTRY, ENGLISH can be added as subjects.
+- Subjects can only be MATHEMATICS, PHYSICS, BIOLOGY, CHEMISTRY or ENGLISH.
 </box>

 Examples: